Why Is Communication Important for Creatives and Artists?

 How to give feedback effectively:

-Be sure to give constructive criticism: For feedback to be absorbed, the recipients should be informed of: what the error is, why it should have been done differently, what are the proposed solutions and suggestions, and how much room for improvement there is moving forward.
+Be sure to give constructive criticism: For feedback to be absorbed, the recipients should be informed of what the error is, why it should have been done differently, what the proposed solutions and suggestions are, and how much room for improvement there is moving forward.
 Besides that, try to stay positive during the feedback process, as being overly negative while giving vague criticism tends to confuse and demotivate your team members.
 So, avoid this to establish reliability and prevent wasted time.

 Emotional Intelligence (EQ) refers to the capability to understand emotions of your own and others, and how you manage them—but to be more specific, there are five main components of high emotional intelligence: